top of page

 What Do OMDs Negatively Affect?

 OMDs can have a negative effect not only on you or your child’s teeth and oral posture but on how you breathe and eat as well.
+They can affect:

 • Orofacial growth and development